 Also of interest is that Midland - Midlothian has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Midland - Midlothian are slightly better educated than the national average of 21.84% for all cities and towns, with 23.08% of adults in Midland - Midlothian having a bachelor's degree or advanced degree.
+The population of Midland - Midlothian overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Midland - Midlothian, 23.08% have at least a bachelor's degree.

 The per capita income in Midland - Midlothian in 2022 was $32,410, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $129,640 for a family of four.
 However, Midland - Midlothian contains both very wealthy and poor people as well.